Quick Start

 Breaking Changes Notice

-This package currently only supports Google Sign In for Android.
-Apple Sign In for iOS is expected "soon", and Google Sign In for iOS is being considered.
-Updates which add support for the aforementioned providers may introduce breaking changes.
+This package supports Google Sign In for Android 6.0+ (API level 23) and Sign in With Apple for iOS 14.0+.
 If you've just updated the package, it is recommended to check the changelogs for information on breaking changes.

 Setup your app for Google Sign-In by following these steps (taken from google-signin-unity):